 Because hot oil treatments improve moisture within the hair strands, the result is seen on the surface of the strand as well.
 If your hair often looks dull and dry, the infusion of oils by doing regular hot oil treatments can really improve the appearance of your hair overall.

-What Oils Should I Use?
+What Oils Should I Use in My Hair?

-Before I give my recommendations, here's a description of my hair texture: I have a really tight, kinky curl pattern (which would be considered 4C), course, medium-sized strands and medium hair density.
+Before I give my recommendations, here's a description of my hair texture: I have a really tight, kinky curl pattern (which would be considered 4C hair), course, medium-sized strands and medium hair density.
 That said, I'm a fan of oils that sit somewhere in the middle of being super thick and thin like sweet almond and grapeseed oils.
 Extra virgin olive oil is also a favorite, since I always have it in the pantry, and my hair has responded well to Jamaican Black Castor Oil (JBCO) which has given me that extra kick during hot oil treatments.
 JBCO might work great for you if you have really coarse, thick hair as it is on the heavy side.

 Even though you'll be washing them out after your treatment, you wouldn't want to use oils that are too thick if you have thin, fine hair as it will weigh the hair down.
 If you find yourself in this category, a great oil to start with is jojoba as it is closest to the natural sebum produced by the scalp.